munificent/game-programming-patterns/book/state.markdown

 Spot the bug?

-There's nothing to prevent "air jumping": keep hammering B while she's in the air and she will float forever.
-The simple <span name="landing">fix</span> is to add an `isJumping_` boolean field to `Heroine` that tracks when she's jumping, and then do:
+There's nothing to prevent "air jumping" -- keep hammering B while she's in the air, and she will float forever.
+The simple <span name="landing">fix</span> is to add an `isJumping_` Boolean field to `Heroine` that tracks when she's jumping, and then do:

 ^code spaghetti-2